jeremyandrews/ai-portal/memory-bank/activeContext.md

 ### Current Working State
 - Chat interface at `/chat` works perfectly
+- **One conversation per chat session** ✅
-- **Conversations automatically saved during chat** ✅
+- Conversations automatically saved during chat
 - Saved conversations visible at `/admin/content/ai-conversations`
+- User conversations at `/user/conversations` show properly grouped chats
 - Full conversation history with user/assistant messages preserved
 - Complete metadata captured (provider, model, timestamps, etc.)
 - All type errors resolved - system fully operational

 ### Ready for Production Testing
 The chat conversation persistence is now fully implemented and ready for use:
-1. Chat at `/chat` - conversations save automatically
+1. Chat at `/chat` - one conversation per session
 2. View at `/admin/content/ai-conversations`
+3. User view at `/user/conversations` - no more duplicates
-3. Click conversations to see full message history
+4. Click conversations to see full message history
-4. All metadata properly captured and stored
+5. All metadata properly captured and stored

 The integration is complete, tested, and production-ready!